SciBorgs/SciGuides/projects/Java101.md

 }
 ```

-Test it out on a few arrays!
+Go through this line by line until you understand what's happening.
+Once you've done that, test it out on a few arrays!

 Now, like many functions that use side effects, this isn't necessarily the best way to accomplish our goal.
 Instead of having a function that returns nothing and prints the array, we could have a function that returns the string form of the array, and we could print that ourselves, like this: